(Makes two 1 kilo [2.2 lb] round hearth loaves)

 Cool completely on wire racks before slicing.
 Because of the acidity in wild yeast dough, these loaves will last three days at room temperature in a paper bag.
 They freeze with good results.

 Next, we will bake a Kaiser Rolls, perfect for sandwiches and burgers.

-Show here is a variant of this recipe that includes brine cured olives, Kalamata olives and fresh thyme, all kneaded into the dough during the last two minutes.
+Shown here is a variant of this recipe that includes brine-cured olives, Kalamata olives and fresh thyme, all kneaded into the dough during the last two minutes.